Totally nonnegative matrices, chain enumeration and zeros of polynomials: Dual partition lattices

 where

 Now $\pi \in Q(G)$ if and only if no block of $\pi$ contains an edge in $E$.
 Hence

-The second property of a shelling that we want is that $h$-vectors of shellable partition posets are nonnegative.
-In light of Theorem~\ref{partnk} a reasonable condition is then that $\chi_G(t)$ has a nonnegative expansion in $\{ t^{n-k}(t)_{k+1} \}_{k=0}^n$.
+Next we examine properties of shellings that guarantee that the $h$-vector of nonnegative coefficients.
+In light of the discussion above and Theorem~\ref{partnk}, a reasonable condition is then that $\chi_G(t)$ has a nonnegative expansion in $\{ t^{n-k}(t)_{k+1} \}_{k=0}^n$.
 This is true for all graphs with at most $10$ vertices.
 This led us to ask if all graphs have a nonnegative expansion in $\{ t^{n-k}(t)_{k+1} \}_{k=0}^n$.
 However G. Royle and E. Gioan found that the complete bipartite $K_{7,7}$ fails to have a nonnegative expansion \cite{Royle}.
+Notice that this does not imply that there exist C-shellable partition posets that fail to have nonnegative $h$-vectors.